cse110-sp23-group28/cse110-sp23-group28/specs/pitch/pitch.md

 ## Summary

-​Our pitch is a web app that predicts the outcome of a relationship based on their birthdays.
-By analyzing their astrological compatibility using their Zodiac sign, our app will provide users with a metric of how long their relationship will last.
+​Our pitch is a web app that predicts the outcome of a relationship based on their birthdays, names, and responses to various interactive tasks.
+These tasks include choosing from a random set of cards, "palm reading" or "fingerprint reading" by keysmashing the physical keyboard/touchscreen keyboard, and drawing on a canvas.
+By analyzing the input to these tasks and the couple's astrological compatibility using their Zodiac signs, our app will provide users with a metric of how long their relationship will last, along with a pre-generated story about their relationship's future.
 ​
 ## Narrowing Down the Problem